- TOSS Cloud Services

 - Contact TOSS

 Law firms have recently been targeted by hackers as gold mines.
 The information stored at law firms can be used to create fake IDs, to attain personal information about clients, and used to manipulate the stock market.
-Recently, Chinese hackers “were ordered to pay $8.9 million in fines and penalties for hacking into two law firms and stealing information on upcoming mergers and acquisitions and then leveraging the information to trade stocks.”
+Remember when Chinese hackers “were ordered to pay $8.9 million in fines and penalties for hacking into two law firms and stealing information on upcoming mergers and acquisitions and then leveraging the information to trade stocks.”
 These security breaches are hitting solo firms, as well as the larger 100+ employee corporations.

 Law offices find out about the cyberattacks, and in some cases, are warned by the FBI.
 Last year the FBI sent out a notification, Alert Number 160304-001, titled “’Criminal-Seeking-Hacker’ Requests Network Breach for Insider Trading Operation” to let industries see how easy it can be to gain the services of a hacker or hacker group.
 Law offices should look into managed security services to help locate weaknesses in their infrastructure.